Some Results on the Additivity and Multiplication Order Preserving Properties of Stochastic Orders: Discussion

-\textbf{Future Work.} There are other types of stochastic orders that this study did not cover their general properties.Some of them included mean residual life order $\leq_{mrl}$, harmonic mean residual life order $\leq_{hmrl},$ Lorenz order $\leq_{Lorenz},$ dilation order $\leq_{dil},$ dispersive order $\leq_{disp},$ execessive wealth order $\leq_{ew},$ peakedness order $\leq_{peak},$ starshaped order $\leq_{ss},$ pth order $\leq_{p},$ star order $\leq_{*},$ superadditive order $\leq_{su},$ factorial moment order $\leq_{fm},$ and total time on test order $\leq_{ttt},$ \cite{R1,R2}.
-It may be of particular interest for the researchers to investigate their existential conditions for non-trivial order preserving additive and multiplicative properties.
+The limitations of this work are clear.
+First, there are other types of univariate stochastic orders that this study did not cover their preservation properties.
+Some of them included the harmonic mean residual life order, Lorenz order, dilation order, dispersive order, execessive wealth order, peakedness order, pth order, star order, superadditive order, factorial moment order, and total time on test order,\cite{R1,R2}.
+Second, the case for the multivatiate random variables is still unknown.
+Third, we saw limited applications of the preservation of the orders (as in the case of usual stochastic order) and it is plausible to investigate them furthermore.
+Finally, while we investigated the preservation of the properties for given stochastic order, it is plausible to identify a necessary (and sufficient) condition for a given stochastic order for preservation of this fundamental properties.